 Vinton is a somewhat small town located in the state of Virginia.
 With a population of 8,231 people and six constituent neighborhoods, Vinton is the 85th largest community in Virginia.

-Vinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vinton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vinton is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Vinton who work in office and administrative support (15.77%), sales jobs (10.28%), and management occupations (7.54%).

-The population of Vinton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Vinton, 21.36% have at least a bachelor's degree.
+The education level of Vinton citizens is a little higher than the average for US cities and towns: 21.36% of adults in Vinton have at least a bachelor's degree.

 The per capita income in Vinton in 2010 was $22,710, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $90,840 for a family of four.
 However, Vinton contains both very wealthy and poor people as well.